 I had a cunning fixing plan on my mind but first I needed to create a mold.

-Apart from the obvious mistake with trapped air bubbles caused by wrong pouring method, it also turned out that I didn’t clean rubber pads properly so all dirt was now perfectly transferred to a mold lol.
+Apart from the obvious mistake with trapped air bubbles caused by the wrong pouring method, it also turned out that I didn’t clean rubber pads properly so all dirt was now perfectly transferred to a mold lol.

-So I’ve run some tests with these new keypads armed with conductive rubber and it turned out it worked OK, but to my surprise, original pads didn’t work at all … at least majority of keys didn’t work.
+So I’ve run some tests with these new keypads armed with conductive rubber and it turned out it worked OK, but to my surprise, the original pads didn’t work at all … at least the majority of keys didn’t work.

 U-bent copper wires were nicely corroded and were covered with copper oxide(black color).